-- A. Each DPS JCPC-funded program must provide its staff and volunteers with job appropriate orientation and training within thirty (30) days of employment to include policies, procedures, rules and regulations of the program and DPS JCPC policies.
-Written documentation of the program orientation and training on policies must be available to the JCPC and/or DPS upon request. - B. Programs must offer training that will lead to the continued personal and professional development of the staff and volunteers.
-Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles.

-- C. Programs must provide opportunities for on-going trainings for direct service staff in basic interaction skills relating to juveniles. - D. Direct service staff shall participate annually in at least twelve (12) hours of professional continuing education in an area related to the service type provided. - E. Programs providing treatment services shall employ staff who are eligible by degree or credential to provide such treatment, or who receive clinical supervision by someone who is eligible to provide such treatment.
+- A. Each program shall develop a training and professional development plan for all staff and volunteers that meets the requirements unique to their program type and the service being delivered.
+At a minimum, the plan shall include the following: - 1.
+Job appropriate orientation and training within thirty (30) days of employment/volunteering to include policies, procedures, rules and regulations of the program and DPS JCPC and Community Programs Section Funded Programs Minimum Standards.
+Written documentation of the program orientation and training on policies must be available to the JCPC and/or DPS upon request. - 2.
+Programs must offer training opportunities (i.e., internal, in-person and/or online) that will lead to continued personal and professional development. of the staff and volunteers - 3.
+Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 4.
+Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided, including at a minimum, basic interaction skills relating to juveniles. - 5.
+Programs providing treatment services shall employ staff who are eligible by degree or credential to provide such treatment, or who receive clinical supervision by someone who is eligible to provide such treatment.
 All professional and volunteer staff members, who lead program activities that require special skills or certification, must be trained in the skills necessary for each particular activity.